HCL-TECH-SOFTWARE/digital-experience/docs/install/inst_cw_addons.md

-# Install and uninstall add-ons using the Configuration Wizard {#addons .concept}
+# Install and uninstall add-ons using the Configuration Wizard

 You can install add-on functionality to your HCL Portal with the solution installer through the Configuration Wizard.
 The add-ons that are accepted by the configuration options are .paa files.
 For more information, see the solution installer documentation.